dualfighter1/Renpy-VN-Template/README.md

 A basic Renpy template for easy modification.
 I made this project for an easy renpy experience, this base has 6 prepared chapters, 4 prepared characters and is ready for images sound and story so feel free to let your creative side loose.
 I hope to update this as I improve the base for a fun and easy time making visual novels.
+Note: The start button currently does not funtion in this template.
+I hope to make it work at some point in the future.

 # Using this template
 Note: For a more detailed look into coding with Renpy follow [this link](https://www.renpy.org/doc/html/index.html) for the official documentation.